 Tanzanite remains stunning and beautiful for much longer if you properly care and maintain the gemstones.
 Avoid any cleaning that may involve vibrations of any kind and use a small brush with warm, soapy water to clean the upper and underside of the gemstones.
 You will then rinse the tanzanite well and allow it to dry.

 Always avoid using any oils or harsh chemicals because these substances can seriously damage the gemstone and negatively impact its value.

-An alternative to tanzanite, zircon is another stunning blue gemstone that December born folks have a special connection with.
+An alternative to tanzanite, zircon is another stunning December gemstone.
 While zircon is available in a range of colors, the blue variety tends to be associated as a secondary December birthstone.

 Zircon is not as common as some other gemstones.
 However, it is a naturally sparkly gemstone and can be compared in many different ways to diamonds.
 Green zircon is the most sought-after color and happens to be the rarest color you can find.

 When purchasing zircon, you will want to consider the cut of the gemstone because of its dispersion and light performance.
 The right cut into a brilliant shape can help maximize and enhance its appearance and beauty and make it look almost indistinguishable from diamonds.

 You will also find higher levels of clarity when it comes to zircon, and only small imperfections are common and are often only visible through means of magnification.
 You can also find zircon that has been heat treated to enhance its overall transparency.

 The stunning color of zircon offers many beautiful jewelry options including rings, necklaces, bracelets, stud earrings, and pendants.